AltropInc/alt/doc/script/StringParser.md

 * **func skipl(): bool;** It skips the current line and advances the position to the next line.
 It returns false if there is no line to skip.
 * **func skipws();** It skips a white spaces.
 The position is advanced to the next non-space character.
 * **func peer(): char;** It returns the character at the current position and the current position is unchanged.
+* **func peernext(): char;** It returns the character next to the character at the current position and the current position is unchanged.
 * **func scan(to: char): string** It returns a string that contains characters from the current position to the character before the first occurance of the character given by the parameter `to`.
 The current position is advanced to the next character after the first occurance of the given character.
 * **func scan(to: string): string** It returns a string that contains characters from the current position to the character before the first occurance of the string given by the parameter `to`.
 The current position is advanced to the next character after the first occurance of the given string.
 * **func scanto(to: char...): string** It returns a string that contains characters from the current position to the character before the first occurance of the character listed in the character stream given by the parameter `to`.
 The current position is advanced to the first occurance of the character listed in the character stream.